-Hi 👋🏻 name is Maarten Mulders.
+Hi 👋🏻 my name is Maarten Mulders.
 For non-Dutch speakers: you can pronounce it like “Martin” but with a bit more emphasis on the “a”.
-But no worries: when abroad, I often respond to “Martin”, too :-).
+But no worries: when abroad, I often respond to “Martin”, too 🙂.

-I’m working as a consultant with Info Support, a Dutch/Belgian IT Service Provider.
-In my consulting work,
+I’m working as a consultant and trainer with Info Support, a Dutch/Belgian IT Service Provider.
+My consulting work is mainly in solution architecting roles.

 I’m passionate about “building the right thing” and “building the thing right”, focussing on lean and elegant solutions.

-Quite a challenge indeed, by times!
+Big shoes to fill and quite a challenge indeed!
 For a full overview of my professional career, LinkedIn is a better source.

 Besides consulting clients, I am a part-time trainer.
-I used to teach a course on Java 8, and I currently teach courses on ReactJS, Unit Testing in Java and the Spring framework.
+I used to teach a course on Java 8, and I currently teach courses on React, Unit Testing in Java and the Spring framework.
+Most of that teaching happens within Info Support or their clients.
+I’ve also done quite a few guest lectures at schools throughout the Netherlands.

 Apart from my professional activities, I am also active in local Java communities.
 Most notably the Dutch Java User Group (NLJUG).
 I have published a few articles in their Java magazine and I am serving in the working group that compiles the program for their annual J-Fall conference.
 I used to be active in the Utrecht Java User Group; after having moved out of the region I hope to join another local JUG soon.